data-apis/data-apis.github.io/content/blog/array_api_standard_release.md

 libraries do we hope will adopt this standard?
 The answer to the latter is "all existing and new array and tensor libraries with a Python API".
-As for who was involved, we were lucky to get contributions from creators and senior maintainers of almost every of interest - here's a brief description:
+As for who was involved, we were lucky to get contributions from creators and senior maintainers of almost every project of interest - here's a brief description:

 - NumPy: Stephan Hoyer and Ralf Gommers are both long-time NumPy maintainers.
   In addition we got to consult regularly with Travis Oliphant, creator of